Tufin/oasdiff/README.md

    ```
 2. At the sunset date or anytime later, the resource can be removed without triggering a ```breaking-change``` warning.
 An earlier removal will be considered a breaking change.

-In addition, oasdiff also allows you to control the minimal number of days required between deprecating a resource and removing it with the ```derecation-days``` flag.
+In addition, oasdiff also allows you to control the minimal number of days required between deprecating a resource and removing it with the ```deprecation-days``` flag.
-For example, this command requires any deprecation to be accompanied by an ```x-sunset``` extension with a date which is at least 30 days away, otherwise the deprecation itself will be considered a breaking change:
+For example, the following command requires any deprecation to be accompanied by an ```x-sunset``` extension with a date which is at least 30 days away, otherwise the deprecation itself will be considered a breaking change:
 ```
 oasdiff -deprecation-days=10 -breaking-only -base data/deprecation/deprecated-base.yaml -revision data/deprecation/deprecated-past.yaml
 ```